 When it comes to materials, flat caps are usually made from wool or tweed.
-Tweed is making a re-emergence as a fashion statement right now, so if you want to be on point with trends, this is the way to go.
-Ion the other hand, wool is a bit warmer, so if you want to wear your hat in rougher winters, get one of our lovely wool flat caps.
+Tweed is making a re-emergence as a fashion statement right now, so if you want to be on point with trends, an Irish tweed cap is the way to go.
+On the other hand, wool is a bit warmer, so if you want to wear your hat in rougher winters, get one of our lovely wool flat caps.

 A Gentleman’s Tips for Wearing Flat Caps With Style

 If you have never worn a flat cap before, putting together an outfit that looks great can be difficult.
 So here are some tips on how to pull it all together and make it work for you.

 Many people make this basic mistake when wearing flat caps – they try too hard.
 Matching the cap with your vest, then your coat, then your shoes – this can all result in a very erratic look.
 If the cap is the exact same pattern or color is your clothes, it can come off looking as if you are trying too hard – which is the opposite of cool.